AstaBench: Rigorous Benchmarking of AI Agents with a Scientific Research Suite: Agents

 \subsection{Baseline Agents}

 For the set of baseline agents, we provide two general agent classes and 11 scientific research-optimized agent classes:

 \paragraph{\agentReAct} is a minimum-viable baseline solver that serves to measure the capabilities of LLMs without adding a sophsticated agentic architecture or task-optimized prompt.
 It is a simple ReAct loop: a chat-LLM is given a message history (initially just containing its system prompt (see \cref{sec:agents-react-prompt}) and the task instance input) and provided tools, it generates an output message with some reasoning and attached tool calls, then the results of the tool calls are appended to the message history and the LLM is called again.
 This continues until the \texttt{submit(answer)} tool is called, which breaks the loop and returns the final answer.
+To guard against runaway loops, we also cap the agent at a maximum of 100 steps per task; in practice agents submit well before this limit (most models average under 12 steps).

 The tool calls and responses are written with the native tool-calling format of the LLM (i.e., tool-call JSON objects attached to LLM output messages and special \texttt{tool} message types for responses).\footnote{E.g. for OpenAI models: \url{https://platform.openai.com/docs/guides/function-calling}} The agent truncates tool call outputs to at most 16,384 bytes to prevent long outputs from causing errors in the LLM.